-Of all link building tools for SEO, Ninja Outreach is the cheapest, fastest, and most effective modality of building links / outreach we’ve ever known.
+Of all link building tools for SEO, Ninja Outreach is the cheapest, fastest, and most effective modality of building links via influencer outreach we’ve ever seen.
 These are a handful of the best link building strategies we’ve employed with it.

-In a mere 3 hours on a Saturday afternoon at the beginning of June, just over two months since we rebooted Hobo with a Laptop after a two+ year hiatus, we were able to reach out to enough site owners to obtain (as of this week) a total of 10 DA 30+ links from leading travel and lifestyle blogs –without writing a single guest post.
+In a mere 3 hours on a Saturday afternoon at the beginning of June 2017 –just one month after we rebooted Hobo with a Laptop, we were able to reach out to enough influencers to obtain a total of 12 DA 30+ links from leading travel and lifestyle blogs –without writing a single guest post.

-Our Alexa score is on fire.
-We didn’t have to buy links for SEO, we just provided our blogger outreach recipients with enough value to make our exchange worth everyone’s while –more on that in a moment.
+Our Alexa score was on fire.
+We didn’t have to buy links for SEO, we just provided our influencer outreach recipients with enough value to make our exchange worth everyone’s while –more on that in a moment.

-Ninja Outreach is a relatively new entry to our list of best link building tools, as it’s only been around since 2014.
+Ninja Outreach is a relatively new entry to our list of blogging tools.
 We define our success with it by two factors; how much time we saved/spent using it, and how effective it was at allowing us to get around the contact form and speak directly to a blogger without being filtered out by a virtual assistant or otherwise.

 You can learn more about Ninja Outreach features here, however I’ll list a few of my favourites below:

 - Influencers can be sought via niche keywords in blog content, social profile descriptions, or influencer lists curated by Ninja Outreach themselves, etc.